PTsolvers/Julia-HPC-Scales/README.md

 You can check the definitions of the functions for VJPs that you have just implemented, to understand how to assign correct sizes to the adjoint variables.

 Next, implement the pseudo-transient loop for the adjoint solution.
 It is important to understand that in the reverse mode of derivative accumulation the information propagates in the opposite direction compared to the forward solve.
-For the practical purposes, that means that if in the function `residual_fluxes!` the input variables `qx`, `qz`, and `Pf` were used to compute the residuals `Rqx` and `Rqz`, in the pullback function `∇_residual_fluxes!` we start from the adjoint variables `R̄qx` and `R̄qz`, and propagate the products of these variables and corresponding jacobians into the variables `q̄x`, `q̄z`, and `P̄f`.
+For the practical purposes, that means that if in the function `residual_fluxes!` the input variables `qx`, `qz`, and `Pf` were used to compute the residuals `Rqx` and `Rqz`, in the pullback function `∇_residual_fluxes!` we start from the adjoint variables `R̄qx` and `R̄qz`, and propagate the products of these variables and corresponding Jacobians into the variables `q̄x`, `q̄z`, and `P̄f`.

 Enzyme.jl may overwrite the contents of the input variables `R̄qx` and `R̄qz`, so we cannot pass the adjoint variables `Ψ_qx` and `Ψ_qz` into the code, since we want to accumulate the results of the pseudo-transient integration.
 Therefore, we need to copy the values at each :